Ostromogilski/victron-monitoring-tool/README.md

 During quiet hours (if configured), notifications are sent silently without sound or alerts in Telegram.
 This is useful to avoid disturbances during specified periods.

+### Tuya Device Control

+- The tool can control specified Tuya devices based on the grid status.
+- When the grid is down, the configured Tuya devices will be switched OFF.
+- When the grid is restored, the configured Tuya devices will be switched ON.
+- Only single-switch button Tuya devices are supported, such as common DIN-rail switches.
+- Tuya device control can be enabled or disabled via the configuration menu.

 ### Adjustable Voltage Thresholds

 You can adjust the voltage thresholds via the configuration menu, allowing flexibility to handle different inverter or grid conditions.